ochrance-cz/web/content-en/letaky/en-organizations-providing-legal-assistance/index.md

 ---
 title: Organizations providing legal assistance to foreigners and refugees in the Czech Republic
-file: EN-Organizations-providing-legal-assistance.pdf
 situace:
   - other-situations
+file: en-organizations-providing-legal-assistance.pdf
 ---